opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 and won't be able to use the features frontend developers are accustomed to with pre-processors such as variables and nesting.

-For all these reasons, we've created an API enabling users with sufficient rights and the theme API key to locally write their style rules using all the tools they want, and to just push the resulting CSS code to the platform.
+For all these reasons, we've created an API enabling users with the theme API key to locally write their style rules using all the tools they want, and to just push the resulting CSS code to the platform.
 We've packaged a client to this API along with common tools (less preprocessor and autoprefixer) in the `OpenDataSoft Portal Development Kit <https://github.com/opendatasoft/ods-portal-devkit>`_.

 This ODS Portal DevKit is an open source project distributed for free on Github, feel free to download it and taylor it